gnietof/Quantum/README.md

 ## Visualizations

-Qiskit includes several visualizations other than histograms which I wanted to try (City / Hinton / Pauli QSphere)
+Qiskit includes several visualizations other than histograms which I wanted to try (City / Hinton / Pauli QSphere).
+I have also added a different way of displaying circuits called DAG.

 ## Qiskit Exam (Cheat sheet)